MadManGaz/parallel-factorial/README.md

 ## Purpose

-Simple learning project to figure out how to use raylon for some number crunching.
+Simple learning project to figure out how to use rayon for some number crunching.
 This is very unlikely to be useful to anyone but it's here regardless 🙂